 (I may earn a small commission on the products linked to in this post.)

 We’ve all seen people wearing an allergy or asthma face mask to protect from pollution, allergens, and dust.
 But these masks aren’t just for allergies, they’re for your health.
-We’ll share and rank the best allergy mask so you make the right decision.
+I’ll share and rank the best allergy mask below!

 Doctors wear face masks during surgery to protect their patients, industrial workers wear them to protect from dust and chemicals, athletes can use allergy masks for running, while others wear for racing dirt bikes.
 Last week on TV I even saw a collegiate long-distance runner win a race wearing an allergy mask.

 In this article, we’ll share the best mask for people who suffer symptoms from inhalant allergy and asthma, sinus inflammation, rhinitis, conjunctivitis, and rashes.
 As an allergy sufferer myself, I’ve purchased a few allergy masks and I did a lot of research.

 I hope this article helps in your search for the best allergy face mask.